JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 > **MIT** | Open-source Astro website template with TailwindCSS, Keystatic CMS, and Astro DB support.

-Could not resist to fork it: https://github.com/JAlcocerT/DataNova
+Could not resist to fork it: https://github.com/JAlcocerT/DataNova and using it with cloudflare pages configured at [private this repo](https://github.com/JAlcocerT/jalcocertech)

 And to get familiar with: https://docs.astro.build/en/guides/astro-db/